Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 Get Help Now by Calling a Los Angeles Criminal Defense Lawyer

-Our Los Angeles restraining order violation lawyers can be of great help at guiding you through the legal process and taking action to defend you against accusations of violating a restraining order.
+Our Los Angeles restraining order violation lawyers can help by guiding you through the legal process and taking action to defend you against accusations of violating a restraining order.

 At the law firm of Eisner Gorin LLP, our experienced domestic violence attorneys work with family members who have been involved in a domestic violence dispute.

-Our lawyers know that once a family member makes an accusation of domestic violence, the Los Angeles police are legally bound to investigate, even if the accuser changes their story.
+Our lawyers know that once a family member is accused of domestic violence, the Los Angeles police are legally bound to investigate, even if the accuser changes their story.

 It's not uncommon for someone to make false accusations during the heat of an argument.
 This means it's possible to get arrested and prosecuted without committing any type of crime.